mtrevisan/HunLinter/README.md

 - now all the relevant files are loaded by reading the `META-INF\manifest.xml` file, no assumptions was made
 - enhancement for hyphenation section: now it is possible also to insert custom hyphenations
 - bug fix on duplicate extraction
-- some simplifications was made in the main menu (removed thesaurus validation on request because it will be done anyway at loading)
+- some simplifications were made in the main menu (removed thesaurus validation on request because it will be done anyway at loading)
 - improvements on thesaurus table filtering
 - prevented the insertion of a new thesaurus if it is already contained
 - revised the dictionary sort dialog from scratch to better handle sections between comments